open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 You can build the Go Automatic Instrumnentation binary by running:
 `make build`

-You may also compile this project inside a Linux docker container by running:
+You may also compile this project inside a Linux Docker container by running:
 `make docker-build`.

 ### Issues